Economics (ECON)

 ECON417

-Description: Designed to give undergraduate and master's level economics students an introduction to basic econometric methods including economic model estimation and analyses of economic data.
+Description: Introduction to basic econometric methods including economic model estimation and analyses of economic data.
 Hypothesis formulation and testing, economic prediction and problems in analyzing economic cross-section and time series data are considered.

 This course is a prerequisite for: AECN 868